 Entry can be a little tricky, but once you are in the water the snorkeling is straightforward.
 Just follow the pier and weave in and out between the pylons.
 It was a little eery at first because it is dark underneath, but you get accustomed to it pretty quickly.

 What is amazing is all the concrete pylons are coated with beautiful brightly-colored red, orange, and yellow coral and sponges.
 Look closely in between all the coral because you will likely find small sea creatures like decorator crabs, seahorses, and brittle stars.
 So cool!

-We also swam along the rocks on the left side of the pier (as you face the water) and discovered more interesting finds like a family of squid, school of blue tang, and a bait ball.
+We also swam along the rocks on the left side of the pier (as you face the water) and discovered more interesting finds like a family of squid, a school of blue tang, and a bait ball.

 Frederiksted Pier is a must-not-miss activity if you love to snorkel!